rapidwebltd/php-google-contacts-v3-api/README.md

 This package and its dependencies can be installed using `composer`.

-Just add the pacakge to your `composer.json` file as follows and run `composer update`.
+Just add the package to your `composer.json` file as follows and run `composer update`.

 ```json
 {